Skip to main content

 Reference Number: MTAS-294

 Fire department leaders across the nation are recognizing the importance of leading their departments through Fire Department Accreditation.
-Across the United States, there are 301 (Year 2022) accredited fire departments; this represents an increase of 42 departments since August 2015.
-There are a total of seven Tennessee municipal fire departments included in this prestigious number: Alcoa, Brentwood, Bristol, Johnson City, Kingsport, Maryville, and Murfreesboro.
+Across the United States, there are 338 (Year 2025) accredited fire departments; this represents an increase of 37 departments since August 2022.
+There are a total of six Tennessee municipal fire departments included in this prestigious number: Alcoa, Brentwood, Bristol, Johnson City, Kingsport, and Maryville.
+This represents a one department reduction since 2022, with Murfreesboro not participating in the renewal process.
+Currently, 16% of the US population is protected by an accredited agency.

 Accreditation is a way to measure the effectiveness and efficiency of a fire department by determining community risks and fire safety needs, accurately evaluating the organization’s performance against a consensus standard of excellence, and providing a method for continuous improvement.
 Measuring professionalism and service delivery of fire and emergency services is a new concept for most cities.